ralish/bash-script-template/README.md

 ## bash-script-template

-A `bash script` template incorporating best bash practices and several useful functions to manage your code.
+An idempotent `bash script` template using best practices and several useful functions to manage your code.

 Useful for your typical DevOps workflow.

-It was forked from: https://github.com/ralish/bash-script-template

 ## Usage & quick wins

 set an alias `alias uu=./utility.sh ` (with a space at the end)

-**Example 1A (attributes)**
+**Example**: test

 ```
 ./utility.sh test"